codefresh-io/docs.codefresh.io/_docs/administration/add-users.md

   max-width="90%"
     %}

-1. To restrict invitations to specific email domains, in the **Email domains** field below User Invitations, type in the domains, one per line.
+1. To restrict invitations to specific email domains, in the **Email domains** field below User Invitations, type in the domains to allow, one per line.

 ## Troubleshoot add users